JacobFrericks/teleport/answers.md

 6. Is there anything else you would test if you had more time?

-   I would write an integration test.
+   I would write a full integration test.
 I was unable to send TCP packets to this program, and an integration test would be a reproducible way to do that.
+   I did create an integration test (test_integration_* in main_test.py), but these don't start with the main function.
+That would be an ideal integration test.

 7. What is the most important tool, script, or technique you have for solving problems in production?
 Explain why this tool/script/technique is the most important.